mountain-pass/waychaser/README.md

 Previously WayChaser provided a default instance via the `waychaser` export.
 This is no longer the case and you will need to create your own instance using `new WayChaser()`

+## Problem vs WayChaserResponse

+Problems can be client side or server side

+Client side
+ - fetch throws exception - No Response
+ - can't parse response - Has Response
+ - can parse response, but the type predicate fails - Has Response

+Server side
+ - server returns problem document - Has Response

+Response may include links that tell the client how to resolve, so we want it to be a WayChaserResponse

+Options:
+1. invoke returns WayChaserResponse with problem or content
+   - client uses content !== undefined && problem === undefined to check if the were not problems
+   - unclear if we got a problem or not
+2. invoke returns a clean WayChaserResponse with content or a WayChaserProblem with a problem document
+  - client would need to use instanceOf to differentiate
+  - clean WayChaserResponse has a response and content (which could be expectedly undefined)
+  - WayChaserProblem has a problem document and may or may not have a response
+3. invoke returns a clean WayChaserResponse or a ProblemDocument with optional waychaser response as extention
+  - client would need to use instanceOf to differentiate
+  - if server returns PD, then do we wrap the PD?
+Feels ugly